True Tales from Another Mexico

 Hailed as a cult classic, Quinones’ second book, True Tales From Another Mexico: The Lynch Mob, the Popsicle Kings, Chalino, and the Bronx takes us to a colony of drag queens — jotos — preparing for Mexico’s oldest gay beauty contest.

-We follow a Oaxacan Indian basketball team in Los Angeles as its coach fights to restore the purity of his sport, besmirched in America.
+We follow a Oaxacan Zapotec basketball team in Los Angeles as its coach, the Michael Jordan of Zapotec hoopsters, fights to restore the purity of his sport that has been besmirched in America.

 Aristeo Prado was a gunfighter and robber — a valiente trying to escape his past — when he was ambushed on a noontime street and died going for his gun.